If you suspect, tell us

 - With a mental health need

 What we will do

-When you call us, we will talk to you about any further action we will take, and consider your your wishes and feelings.
+When you call us, we will talk to you about any further action we will take, and consider your wishes and feelings.
 And we will try to maintain confidentiality, unless this is impossible to do so.
-For further details about what we will do when you report a concern to us, visit our safeguarding page on our Virgin Care website (Virgin Care provides care services across Bath and North East Somerset).
+For further details about what we will do when you report a concern to us, visit our safeguarding page on our Council's website.

 If there is a large-scale safeguarding concern within an organisation such as a nursing or care home, we will progress safeguarding measures as quickly as possible.